robmcvey/cakephp-paypal/README.md

 1. Update the component with your API username and signature
 2. Ensure component is configured with `$sandboxMode = true`
 3. In your browser, log in to PayPal sandbox
-3. Got to the PaymentsController at `/payments`
+3. In another browser tab, go to the PaymentsController's index action at `/payments`

 This component can handle two types of PayPal transaction, Express Checkout and Direct Payment.